vimalmenon/ai/README.md

 ## To Do

 - [x] Add OpenAI to list
+- [ ] Add support for structured output
 - [ ] Set up AWS Auth
 - [ ] check if some fetching can be parallelized
 - [ ] Set up Test